Landaoduy/Bank-Customer-Churn-Prediction/README.md

 ## Overview

   * **Definition of the tasks / challenge**: The task, as defined by the Kaggle challenge, is to predict whether a customer continues with their account or closes it
-  * **My approach**: The approach in this repository formulates the problem as regression task, using deep recurrent neural networks as the model with the full time series of features as input.
-We compared the performance of 3 different network architectures.
-  * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
-At the time of writing, the best performance on Kaggle of this metric is 18%.
+  * **My approach**:
+  * **Summary of the performance achieved**:

 ## Summary of Workdone

-Include only the sections that are relevant an appropriate.

 ### Data

 * Data:
-  * Type: For example
+  * Type: Tabular Dataset
-    * Input: medical images (1000x1000 pixel jpegs), CSV file: image filename -> diagnosis
-    * Input: CSV file of features, output: signal/background flag in 1st column.
+    * Input: Train and Test CSV file of the bank's customer features
+    * Output: The probability for the target variable 'Exited'
-  * Size: How much data?
+  * Size:
+    * 165034 rows and 14 columns for Train dataset
+    * 110023 rows and 13 columns for Test dataset
-  * Instances (Train, Test, Validation Split): how many data points?
-Ex: 1000 patients for training, 200 for testing, none for validation
+  * Instances (Train, Test, Validation Split): 99,020 bank customers for training, 33,007 bank customers for testing, and 33,007 bank customers for validation

-#### Preprocessing / Clean up
+#### Clean up

-* Describe any manipulations you performed to the data.
+* Handle missing values for numerical columns:
+  * Fill the N/A values with median value
+* Handle missing values for categorical columns:
+  * Fill the N/A values with mode
+* Handle outliers for numerical columns:
+  * Replace the outliers with median value for each numerical features like Age, Credit scores, Number of products, ...
+* Drop unnecessary columns

+#### Preprocessing

+* Separate numerical and categorical features:
+  * Categorical features: Geography, Gender
+  * Numerical features: Age, Balance, Tenure, ...
+* Scale features:
+  * Import both StandardScaler and MinMaxScaler from Sci-kit learn library.
+However, I choose StandardScaler as my scaling strategy
+* Encode categorical features:
+  * Applied OneHotEncoder to convert categorical features into a binary format
+  * Value of 1 indicates the presence of that category, and 0 indicates its absence

 #### Data Visualization